Skip to content

 Before any scoping conversation, pull your parcel's FHSZ designation from the CAL FIRE / State Fire Marshal map.
 High and Very High designation triggers Chapter 7A on substantial exterior remodel work.
 Moderate designation may apply local jurisdiction overlays.
 Knowing the designation determines spec, cost, and timeline before the contractor walk.
 See California Fire-Resistant Exteriors.

-2. Specify Class A non-combustible cladding (Hardie HZ5 or stucco)
+2. Specify Class A non-combustible cladding (Hardie HZ10 or stucco)

 Chapter 7A requires non-combustible (ASTM E136) Class A (ASTM E84) cladding installed in a compliant assembly per the SFM 12-7A-1 wall test.
-Nevada County's practical choices are Hardie HZ5 fiber cement (engineered for cool-wet foothill climate) or 3-coat stucco.
+For the populated Nevada County foothills — Grass Valley, Nevada City, Penn Valley, Alta Sierra, and the lower elevations — James Hardie's HZ10 line is the climate-correct fiber cement (these are hot-dry foothill climates, not snow country), or 3-coat stucco.
+Only the high-mountain east near Truckee and the Donner area, above the snow line, calls for HZ5.
 Wood and standard vinyl are non-starters as exposed WUI cladding.
-See Best Fire-Resistant Siding for California.
+See Best Fire-Resistant Siding for California and the Hardie HZ10 vs HZ5 California guide.

 3. Install listed ember-resistant vent assemblies at every opening